ConvLab/ConvLab-3/data/unified_datasets/README.md

 Each dataset contains at least these files:

 - `README.md`: dataset description and the **main changes** from original data to processed data.
 Should include the instruction on how to get the original data and transform them into the unified format.
 - `preprocess.py`: python script that transform the original data into the unified format.
-By running `python preprocess.py` we can get `data.zip` that contains all data.
+By running `python preprocess.py` we can get `data.zip` and `dummy_data.json`.
 The structure `preprocess.py` should be like:

 ```python
 def preprocess():